benwestondigital/reddit-clone-project/README.md

 ## Description

-This news project clones the back-end functionality of Reddit using Node.js/Express to serve articles, users, topics and commends in JSON format using a PostgreSQL database.
+This news project clones the back-end functionality of Reddit using Node.js/Express to serve articles, users, topics and comments in JSON format using a PostgreSQL database.

 ### Website
 - Hosted link: [Heroku](https://ben-reddit-project.herokuapp.com/api)

-The list of available endpoints are shown on the `/api` page.
+The list of available endpoints and their descriptions are shown on the `/api` endpoint.

 ## Setting up / Installation Requirements